9oelM/9oelM.github.io/content/blog/2021-03-13-End-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

 5 directories, 17 files
 ```

-# Creating API gateway, Lambda, and more on Terraform
+# Creating Terraform resources for lambda and API gateway

 Now the majority of the prepartion is done, so we can move onto creating actual lambda and API gateway.